vebgen/js-common/packages/dare/README.md

 # dare

 The datasets-and-resources library provides a set of classes and functions to help you describe your content.
+It has no dependencies and is written in Typescript.

 In this context a `dataset` is a collection of `resources` (may be a database, a file, a web service, etc.); a `resource` is a single piece of content